-Dr. Liu has work experience and/or on-going collaborations with the Stanford Center for Primary Care and Outcomes Research, the Veteran Affairs Palo Alto Health Care System, the United Nations Industrial Development Organization, the MIT Microphotonics Center, HP Labs China, and the Cable Television Laboratories Inc. She is a member of INFORMS (Institute of Operations Research and the Management Science), the Society for Medical Decision Making (SMDM), Institute of Industrial & Systems Engineers (IISE), and the Tau Beta Pi Engineering Honor Society.
+Dr. Liu has collaborated with the UW Medicine and Global Health, the Stanford Center for Primary Care and Outcomes Research, the Veteran Affairs Palo Alto Health Care System, and the Kaiser Permanente Washington Health Research Institute in Seattle.
+She is a member of the Institute for Operations Research and the Management Science (INFORMS), the Society for Medical Decision Making (SMDM), Institute of Industrial and Systems Engineers (IISE), and the Tau Beta Pi Engineering Honor Society.

 - Ho T, Liu S, Zabinsky ZB.
+2019.
 A multi-fidelity rollout algorithm for dynamic resource allocation in population disease management.
-In press at Healthcare Management Science, Sept 2018.
+Healthcare Management Science 22(4):727-755.

 - Lin Y, Huang S, Simon GE, and Liu S. 2018.
 Data-based decision rules to personalize depression follow-up.
 Scientific Reports 8(1), 5064.

 - Cipriano LE, Goldhaber-Fiebert JD, Liu S, Weber TA.
 2018.
 Optimal information collection policies in a Markov Decision Process framework.
 MDM 38(7):797-809.